Get Started with API Testing

-In recent years, the technological needs of consumers have exponentially increased, forcing companies to build applications that are more scalable, secure, multi-threaded and faster to respond than ever before.
-To ensure all these attributes are present in consumer applications, APIs were created, providing developers with the ability to tap into external programs instead of creating a new one from scratch.
+In recent years, the technological needs of consumers have exponentially increased, prompting companies to build applications that are more scalable, secure, multi-threaded, and faster to respond than ever before.
+To ensure all these attributes are present in the applications we all use, APIs were created to allow developers to tap into external programs instead of creating a new one from scratch.

 APIs, or application programming interfaces, provide a level of abstraction by exposing only the data needed to communicate with another system.
 For example, Google’s Maps API is used by many organizations to provide Google Maps functionality, rather than companies building their own map applications.
 The same holds true for Mint, the finance application that connects to different banks via APIs to fetch required customer data.

-The growth of new software development techniques such as microservices has served as a catalyst in the API movement by removing dependencies and establishing easier data exchange between different software components.
+The growth of new software development techniques like micro-services has served as a catalyst in the API movement by removing dependencies and establishing easier data exchange between different software components.

 But like the ugly duckling from Hans Christian Andersen’s timeless tale, API testing shouldn’t be overlooked.
 Organizations often fail to realize the critical importance of APIs and the impact of their failure in production.

-Here are some different aspects of testing APIs and what to specifically look for when performing this kind of testing.
+Here are some different aspects of testing APIs and what to look for.

 Develop an API Testing Strategy